 No Personal Data is placed on a public website and data is not transferred outside the EEA (European Economic Area).

-1. Compliance with the 2018 Act is the responsibility of all members of EDLounge Ltd. Any deliberate breach of the data protection policy may lead to disciplinary action being taken, or access to EDLounge Ltd facilities being withdrawn, or even a criminal prosecution.
+1. Compliance with the 2018 Regulation is the responsibility of all members of EDLounge Ltd. Any deliberate breach of the GDPR policy may lead to disciplinary action being taken, or access to EDLounge Ltd. facilities being withdrawn, or even a criminal prosecution.
 Any questions or concerns about the interpretation or operation of this policy should be taken up with the designated Data Protection Officer.

 2. Further guidance on Data Protection issues is available from the following websites: